Embedding surfaces in 4-manifolds: Proof of the main theorems

 Now we prove the general case.
 Denote the double points paired by $W_i$ by $p_1$ and $p_2$.
-By performing a finger move, split $W_i$ into new Whitney discs $W_i'$ and $U_1$ creating two new double points $q_1$ and $q_2$ in the process, paired by a standard trivial Whitney disc $U_2$.
+By a small isotopy, assume that, other than $p_1$ and $p_2$, the arcs of $\partial W_i$ intersect the arcs in $A_i$ in isolated double points in the interiors.
+By performing a suitable finger move near $p_2$, split $W_i$ into new Whitney discs $W_i'$ and $U_1$, creating two new double points $q_1$ and $q_2$ in the process, paired by a standard trivial Whitney disc $U_2$, where $U_1$ satisfies the conditions of \cref{case:friendly-disc}.
+We choose both the base and tip of the finger arc to be closer to $p_2$ than any intersections of $\partial W_i$ with arcs in $A_i$, as well as any self-intersections of $\partial W_i$.
 See~\cref{fig:nonstandard-finger}.
-By an appropriate choice of splitting arc, we ensure that the points $p_1$ and $q_1$ are paired by $W_i'$ and the points $q_2$ and $p_2$ are paired by $U_1$, where $U_1$ is trivial, i.e.\ it is framed, embedded, with interior disjoint from everything and boundary $\partial U_1$ disjoint from $\partial V_i$ except at~$p_2$.
-In the case that $\partial W_i=\partial V_i$, this also requires changing $\partial V_i$ by a small isotopy, close to $\partial U_1$.
+By construction, the points $p_1$ and $q_1$ are paired by $W_i'$, and the points $q_2$ and $p_2$ are paired by $U_1$.
+Here $U_1$ is framed, embedded, has interior disjoint from $F $ and the Whitney discs $\mathcal{U}_{i-1} \sm \{W_i\}$.
+In addition $\partial U_1$ is disjoint from $A_{i}$, other than at $p_2$, and is disjoint from $\partial W_i'$.
+These conditions will shortly allow us to apply \cref{case:friendly-disc} to $U_1$.

-Let $(F')^\twist$ denote the result of performing this regular homotopy on $F^\twist$.
+Let $F'$ denote the result of performing the finger move above to $F $.
 Note that